Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 # A real-time pattern matching algorithm in Haskell over network stream

-**Rtlex** (Real-time Lexical Analyzer) is a scanner over network stream (or any kind of real-time streams) that executes a monadic action whenever a pattern matches a text in the stream.
-It is intended to work on real-time streams, and so it is based on space- and time- efficient algorithm that does not backtrack while choosing patterns and as such, does not rely on the stream being recoverable using something like `unget()`.
+**Rtlex** (Real-time Lexical Analyzer) is a scanner over network stream (or any kind of real-time streams) that executes a monadic action whenever a pattern matches some text in the stream.
+It is intended to work on real-time streams, and so it is based on space- and time- efficient algorithm that does not backtrack while trying multiple patterns and as such, does not rely on the stream being recoverable using something like `unget()`.

-**Rtlex** takes (self- and mutual- as well) recursive regular expressions for patterns to match, which are easier to write and better to fit in a lexical analyzer than context-free grammar.
-The regular expression is extended to be able to embed an arbitrary (in-line) Haskell function as a zero-width assertion as well as an on-the-fly converter of (partially) matched strings.
-Regular expressions in **rtlex** are specified with a quasi quote and thus compiled at compile-time.
+Rtlex uses (self- and mutual- as well) recursive regular expressions for specifying patterns to match, which are easier to write and better to fit in a lexical analyzer than *context-free grammar*.
+Rtlex takes an extended regular expression into which we can embed Haskell variables to refer to other regular expressions, and arbitrary (in-line) Haskell functions to be used as zero-width assertions such as look-behinds.
+Zero-width assertions are further extended and can also be used to convert a partially matched substring so far into another string, in the middle of a regular expression while matching is going on.
+Regular expressions in rtlex are specified in a *quasi quote* and thus compiled at compile-time.

-Actions that will run when corresponding regular expressions match are ordinary Haskell functions under any monad such as `IO`, and are given as an argument the matched string by the corresponding regular expressions.
+Actions that will run when corresponding regular expressions are matched with an input string are ordinary Haskell functions under some user-specified monad such as `IO`.
+As the actions share the same monad, they can communicate with each other through some simple mutable references like `IORef` or through a transformed monad like, for example, `StateT u IO` for some user state type `u`.
+Actions are also given as an argument the whole matched string by the corresponding regular expressions.

-## Why to separately analyze in real-time?
+## Why to analyze in real-time?

 The legacy `lex` matches its patterns in such a way that:
 - it tries to match patterns from top to bottom (or concurrently if it is "smart" enough),